Fighting Elder Abuse and Financial Exploitation

-Monday, June 15, 2020 is World Elder Abuse Awareness Day.
+World Elder Abuse Awareness Day is celebrated every year on June 15.
 On that day and every day, the Delaware Division of Services for Aging and Adults with Physical Disabilities and the Department of Justice partner in an effort to unite communities around Delaware to raise awareness about elder abuse.
 This year, we are focusing on the special challenges related to financial exploitation.

 What is Elder Abuse